autodesk-platform-services/aps-autodesk.build.api-postman.collection/Forms API/README.md

 ## Setup

-1.  **Forge Account**: Learn how to create a Forge Account, activate the subscription and create an app by [this tutorial](http://learnforge.autodesk.io/#/account/).
-Get Forge _client id_, _client secret_ and  _callback url_.
-Please register Forge app with the _callback url_ as
+1.  **APS Account**: Learn how to create a APS Account, activate the subscription and create an app by [this tutorial](http://aps.autodesk.com/tutorials/#/account/).
+Get APS _client id_, _client secret_ and  _callback url_.
+Please register APS app with the _callback url_ as

     ```https://www.getpostman.com/oauth2/callback```

 2. **Autodesk Construction Cloud Account and Project**: must be Account Admin to add the app integration.
-[Learn about provisioning](https://forge.autodesk.com/blog/bim-360-docs-provisioning-forge-apps).
+[Learn about provisioning](https://aps.autodesk.com/en/docs/bim360/v1/tutorials/getting-started/manage-access-to-docs/).
 Make a note with the __account name__

 3. Create one ACC project and activate Autodesk Build.
 Make a note with the __project name__ .